Tests#

 If you’re not sure what to tests about your function, some ideas include:

 • Are there arguments which conflict with each other?
-Check that if they are both passed, the function throws an error (see pytest.raises in the pytest docs.
+Check that if they are both passed, the function throws an error (see pytest.raises docs).

 • Are there input values which should cause your function to error?